robertlisaru/ninety-nine-elm-problems/README.md

 - [ ] search inside problem descriptions too
 - [ ] dark theme
 - [ ] setup cache in CI script for faster deployment
+- [ ] come up with faster algorithms for Goldbach problems
+- [ ] do not block UI with long operations

 ## About Elm
 [Elm](https://elm-lang.org/) is a purely functional programming language and a frontend web framework.
 If you are not used to functional programming, it will be challenging at first.
 But once you learn and use it for a while, it becomes a pleasure to write code.